 We can’t say it enough—keeping your fur baby on year-round parasite prevention is absolutely key to good health and happiness.
-Plus, preventative products even help with allergies!
+Plus, preventative products can even help with allergies!

-Did you know extreme itchiness can be caused by an allergic reaction to flea saliva?
+Did you know itchiness can be caused by an allergic reaction to flea saliva?
 That’s called flea dermatitis, and this itchy skin disease shows up as redness, bumps, pustules, hot spots, and scabs.
 Gross, and ouch.